Levi-Civita connection

+A connection on the sphere rolls the tangent plane from one point to another.
+As it does so, the point of contact traces out a curve in the plane: the development.

 In Riemannian or pseudo-Riemannian geometry (in particular the Lorentzian geometry of general relativity), the Levi-Civita connection is the unique affine connection on the tangent bundle of a manifold that preserves the (pseudo-)Riemannian metric and is torsion-free.
 The fundamental theorem of Riemannian geometry states that there is a unique connection that satisfies these properties.

+The connection formalizes and generalizes the "rolling without slipping or twisting" method of transporting tangent planes of a smooth surface embedded in $\R^3$ (or generally, any Riemannian manifold, by the Nash embedding theorems).

-In the theory of Riemannian and pseudo-Riemannian manifolds the term covariant derivative is often used for the Levi-Civita connection.
+The covariant derivative is defined given any affine connection.
+In the theory of Riemannian and pseudo-Riemannian manifolds, the "covariant derivative" by default refers to the one defined using the Levi-Civita connection.
 The components (structure coefficients) of this connection with respect to a system of local coordinates are called Christoffel symbols.

 History

 The Levi-Civita connection is named after Tullio Levi-Civita, although originally "discovered" by Elwin Bruno Christoffel.
 Levi-Civita, along with Gregorio Ricci-Curbastro, used Christoffel's symbols to define the notion of parallel transport and explore the relationship of parallel transport with the curvature, thus developing the modern notion of holonomy.

 In 1869, Christoffel discovered that the components of the intrinsic derivative of a vector field, upon changing the coordinate system, transform as the components of a contravariant vector.
 This discovery was the real beginning of tensor analysis.